-- 4.84 A claimant must be screened initially for risk of poor recovery and opportunities for early intervention within three business days of lodgement of their claim.
+A claimant must be screened initially for risk of poor recovery and opportunities for early intervention within three business days of lodgement of their claim.
 This must include direct contact with the claimant where available and consideration of recent information by the treating doctor.
-The outcome of this screening must be recorded on the claimant's file. - 4.85 Where a claimant is identified to be at or above a medium risk of poor recovery, the insurer must take action to support the claimant through the appropriate internal claims management stream.
+The outcome of this screening must be recorded on the claimant's file.

+- 4.83 Where a claimant is identified to be at or above a medium risk of poor recovery, the insurer must take action to support the claimant through the appropriate internal claims management stream.
 The insurer should conduct a comprehensive assessment to determine the relevant actions to address identified risks.
-The outcome of this assessment must be integrated into the claimant's recovery plan. - 4.86 The insurer should regularly engage with the claimant and stakeholders involved to review progress and continue to assess and address risk of poor recovery.
-The outcome must be recorded on the claimant's file and integrated into the recovery plan. - 4.87 The insurer must screen for and identify claims where an injured person is at an elevated risk of developing an accident-related psychological injury and, if such a risk is identified, promptly facilitate appropriate support. - (a) Where this risk is only identified after a recovery plan has been implemented, the insurer must update the recovery plan at the earliest possible opportunity.
+The outcome of this assessment must be integrated into the claimant's recovery plan. - 4.84 The insurer should regularly engage with the claimant and stakeholders involved to review progress and continue to assess and address risk of poor recovery.
+The outcome must be recorded on the claimant's file and integrated into the recovery plan. - 4.85 The insurer must screen for and identify claims where an injured person is psychologically vulnerable and, if such a risk is identified, promptly facilitate appropriate support. - (a) Where this risk is only identified after a recovery plan has been implemented, the insurer must update the recovery plan at the earliest possible opportunity.